o1-labs/zkapp-resource-kit/README.md

 # Developer Resource Kit
-This repo contains all content (official and community-created) related to snapp development
+This repo contains all official and community-created resource related to snapp development.
+The resources gathered here help new beginner to intermediate level developers learn more about snapps, how to build snapps, and how to contribute to the Mina ecosystem.
+Feel free to add or create resources by submitting a pull request!